The Faces Game

-A video-making activity that helps Year 7 and 8 tamariki to learn about managing big emotions, and teach others.
-Tamariki expertise!
+A video-making activity for senior tamariki to learn about managing big emotions, and teach others to too.

 A fun activity to help tamariki overcome inhibitions and get to know each other better

 An activity to help Year 7 and 8 tamariki reflect on the people who are there for them, and the different roles they can play